Mean Estimation in High-Dimensional Binary Markov Gaussian Mixture Models: Introduction

 \subsection{Contributions}

 We first consider the case in which $\delta$ is known to the estimator of $\theta_{*}$.
-For this case, we show (Theorem \ref{thm: mean estimation known delta upper bound}) that an estimator of $\theta_{*}$ based on a computation of the principal component of a properly chosen empirical covariance matrix smoothly interpolates the rates of the GLM in (\ref{eq: minimax rates -- Gaussian location model}) and the GMM in (\ref{eq: minimax rates Gaussian mixture low dimension}).
-At low dimension, $d\leq\delta n$, it achieves local minimax rate of
+For this case, we analyze the loss of an estimator that is based on a computation of the principal component of a properly chosen empirical covariance matrix.
+We show (Theorem \ref{thm: mean estimation known delta upper bound}) that, at low dimension, $d\leq\delta n$, it achieves a local minimax rate of